- Commission-free trades

 - Real-time live pricing

 Broker, share-trading platform or investment platform: What's the difference?

-While “broker” and “share-trading platform” technically have slightly different definitions, they’re pretty much used interchangeably.
-The share-trading platforms we’ve reviewed on our site are all online brokers, so you can buy, sell and hold shares through them.
+While “broker” and “share trading platform” technically have slightly different definitions, they’re pretty much used interchangeably.
+The share trading platforms we’ve reviewed on our site are all online brokers.
+So you can buy, sell, and hold shares – all right at your fingertips.

 The term “investment platform” is a broad term for all platforms that let you invest, so they would also refer to robo-advisors, which are platforms that let you invest in ready-made portfolios.